awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 The scope determines which resource types the rule targets\.
 This is required if the rule is change\-triggered or is both change\-triggered and periodic\.
 It is optional for periodic rules\.
 For a list of supported resource types, see [Supported Resource Types](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources.html)\.

 **sourceDetails**
+The sourceDetails determine the rule's trigger type when detective evaluation occurs\.
+Use detective evaluation to evaluate the configuration settings of your existing resources with either change\-triggered or periodic rules\.
-The sourceDetails determine the rule's trigger type\. `ConfigurationItemChangeNotification` and `OversizedConfigurationItemChangeNotification` are used for change\-triggered rules\.
+ `ConfigurationItemChangeNotification` and `OversizedConfigurationItemChangeNotification` are used for change\-triggered rules\.
 When AWS Config detects a configuration change for a resource, it sends a configuration item notification\.
 If the notification exceeds the maximum size allowed by Amazon Simple Notification Service \(Amazon SNS\), the notification includes a brief summary of the configuration item\.
 You can view the complete notification in the S3 bucket location specified in the s3BucketLocation field\.
 `ScheduleNotification` is used for periodic rules\.
 If a rule is evaluated both periodically and by configuration changes, all three types of notifications can be used\.
-For more information, see [Specifying Triggers for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)
+Change\-triggered rules can also be initiated by proactive evaluation\.
+In the rule definition, this metadata is stored in **supportedEvaluationModes**\.
+Proactive evaluation allows you to evaluate the configuration settings of your resources before they are created or updated\.
+For more information, see [Evaluation Mode and Trigger Types for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)\.

 **compulsoryInputParameterDetails**
 The compulsoryInputParameterDetails are used for parameters that are required for a rule to do its evaluation\.
 For example, the `access-keys-rotated` managed rule includes `maxAccessKeyAge` as a required parameter\.
 If a parameter is required, it will not be marked as \(Optional\)\.
 For each parameter, a type must be specified\.
 Type can be one of "String", "int", "double", "CSV", "boolean" and "StringMap"\.

 **optionalInputParameterDetails**
 The optionalInputParameterDetails are used for parameters that are optional for a rule to do its evaluation\.
-For example, the `codedeploy-ec2-minimum-healthy-hosts-configured` managed rule includes `minimumHealthyHostsFleetPercent` and `minimumHealthyHostsHostCount` as optional parameters\.
+For example, the `elasticsearch-logs-to-cloudwatch` managed rule includes `logTypes` as an optional parameter\.
 For each parameter, a type must be specified\.
 Type can be one of "String", "int", "double", "CSV", "boolean" and "StringMap"\.

 **labels**
 Labels can be used to tag rules\.
 For example, the `codedeploy-auto-rollback-monitor-enabled`, `codedeploy-ec2-minimum-healthy-hosts-configured`, and `codedeploy-lambda-allatonce-traffic-shift-disabled` managed rules all include the label `CodeDeploy`\.
+You can use labels to help manage, search for, and filter rules\.

+**supportedEvaluationModes**
+The supportedEvaluationModes determines when resources will be evaluated, either prior to or after a resource has been provisioned\.
+ `DETECTIVE` is used to evaluate resources which have already been provisioned\.
+This allows you to evaluate the configuration settings of your existing resources\. `PROACTIVE` is used to evaluate resources prior to resource provisioning\.
+This allows you to evaluate the configuration settings of your resources before they are created or updated\.
+Proactive evaluation is only available for change\-triggered rules\.
+You can specify the supportedEvaluationModes to `DETECTIVE`, `PROACTIVE`, or both `DETECTIVE` and `PROACTIVE`\.
+You must specify an evaluation mode and this field cannot be remain empty\.

 ## Rule structure<a name="evaluate-config_components_logic"></a>

 This section contains information on using the AWS Config Rules Development Kit \(RDK\) and AWS Config Rules Development Kit Library \(RDKlib\)\.
 For more information on the RDK or RDKlib, see the [aws\-config\-rdk ](https://github.com/awslabs/aws-config-rdk) and [aws\-config\-rdklib](https://github.com/awslabs/aws-config-rdklib) GitHub Repositories\.

-### Writing rules<a name="w85aac12c27c17b5"></a>
+### Writing rules<a name="w2aac12c25c19b5"></a>

 #### Prerequisites<a name="rule-logic-prereqs"></a>